janewsome63/BeyondEarth-Orbita/README.md

 # Info #
 Page for making small changes to the Beyond Earth mod.
-The releases here are not intended to be used outside of the Orbita server's modpack.
+The releases here are not intended to be used outside of the Orbita modpack.

 This page is not affiliated with the Beyond Earth team, and we thank them for making this great mod.